isomerpages/pa-cdcvouchers-v2/_residents/CDC Vouchers for Singapore Residents.md

 3. Use digital vouchers at participating hawkers and merchants

+Please click here for the Terms and Conditions of the CDC vouchers.
 # Need help with Singpass?
 **Singpass is required to claim your CDC vouchers.**